MadsBock/SwanRest/README.md

  - Documentation
  - Commenting of the source code
  - Cookie Tests and Expiration
+ - Write Tests for:
     - Error Callback
     - False and Null handling